Common Skin Problems

 Depending on the type and severity of the psoriasis, treatment might involve: medicated creams; oils or moisturisers; oral medication or light therapy.

-Ringworm – is an itchy fungal infection of the skin which presents as scaly rings a couple of centimeters wide.
+An itchy fungal infection of the skin which presents as scaly rings a couple of centimeters wide.
 Ringworm is contagious and is passed between contact with infected people, pets and personal items (i.e. towels, hairbrushes and clothing).

 A topical antifungal usually needs to be applied to the affected areas for three or four weeks, continuing after the rash has disappeared.
 Occasionally ringworm does not respond and a stronger, prescription, topical or oral medication will be required from your doctor.